Using Your Smart Phone or Mobile Device to Stay Connected

 - Red Cross

 Emergencies can be big (i.e., Hurricane Irene, derecho, Super Storm Sandy) or they can be small (flat tire, sprained ankle, absent babysitter).
 Planning in advance can minimize the impact of an emergency on your classes.
-The Office of E-Learning staff is here to help you make individual plans that will work best with your classes.
+The Center for Learning Design staff is here to help you make individual plans that will work best with your classes.
 Please do not hesitate to call.
 609-626-3479.